Frequently Asked Questions

 21) You have a book?
 Tell me more..

-We do have a book.
-It is entitled Legend of The Syndicate and it is published by Avari Press.
-Embark on a fascinating look at the history of online gaming through the eyes of The Syndicate, one of the most successful online organizations in the history of gaming.
+We actually have two books.
+The first is entitled Legend of The Syndicate and the second edition printing can be found at LuLu.
+The book is described as: Embark on a fascinating look at the history of online gaming through the eyes of The Syndicate, one of the most successful online organizations in the history of gaming.
 Discover the origins of online role-playing fantasy games, such as Everquest and World of Warcraft, that have captivated more than 8 million people worldwide.
 Relive the challenges and triumphs, and journey into distant lands of magic and mystery where every turn is fraught with danger and every decision could spell the end of years of hard work.
 Follow The Syndicate as they navigate the ever-changing online world and develop into an unstoppable juggernaut that shaped the future of the virtual world.
 The book itself has been critically acclaimed by such legends of the gaming industry as John Smedly, President of Sony Online Entertainment.
 We strongly encourage you to check it out.
 Thousands of copies have been sold and it has received numerous rave reviews from independent news sources.

 Designed by Atomdesign